-Everyone who volunteers must fill out the Volunteer Services Agreement form.
+Everyone who volunteers must fill out the new Volunteer Services Agreement form.

 Held on the 1st Wednesday of each month from 8am - 12pm.
 Activities include upland habitat restoration, trash pick-up, and work in the native plant nursery.
 Registration required by the Monday before the event - call 562-598-1024 and leave first and last names (please also spell out) and phone number of all participants.
 Meet at the main gate parking lot (800 Seal Beach Blvd.) at 8am on the day of the event.
 Please bring photo ID.
 Long pants and sturdy shoes recommended.
 US citizens only.